Small Group Touring: Highlights of the Western Balkans: Dubrovnik to Belgrade

 Photo galleryPhoto 1 of 1

 After breakfast take part in a guided sightseeing tour of Belgrade to give you some familiarity with the area and local amenities.
 Then you'll have the rest of the day free to explore the city.
-Perhaps begin with a wander around the city's wide boulevards and squares, and the historic and green heart of Kalemegdan Park.
+Perhaps begin with a wander around the city's vast boulevards and squares, and the historical and green heart of Kalemegdan Park.
 The park is home to Kalemegdan Fortress, which has overlooked the Danube River here for centuries.
 In the evening, head down to Skadarska Street in the bohemian quarter of Skadarlija to sample some authentic local food and enjoy the lively atmosphere.

 Belgrade - Novi Sad - Sremski Karlovci - Belgrade

 Embark on a day trip to Serbia's second-largest city, Novi Sad.
 Experience Novi Sad's fascinating blend of traditional culture and Austro-Hungarian architecture on a sightseeing tour.
-Visit the city's fortress of Petrovaradin, which sits right on the Danube and contains a museum of historic artefacts from the region.
+Visit the city's fortress of Petrovaradin, which sits right on the Danube and contains a museum of historical artefacts from the region.
 In the afternoon, head out of town to visit a local vineyard in Sremski Karlovci and see the workings of a family-run wine making business.
 Visit the Zivanovic family's honey museum and winery.
-Their old house has been converted into museum full of beekeeping memorabilia and the have had a wine cellar here for 300 years.
+Their old house has been converted into the museum full of beekeeping memorabilia, and they have had a wine cellar here for 300 years.
 You'll try Bermet dessert wine which is a speciality of the region.
 Reports suggest it was drunk at the emperor's court in Vienna and was even served on the Titanic.
 This family are said to have kept the original recipe.
 Return to Belgrade in the evening for a final dinner with your group.

 |Meal Plan||Breakfast and Dinner|